unik-name/docs.unikname.network/docs/interacting-with-uns.md

 1. to manage his/her personal data linked with @unikname,

 but Unikname mobile APP is also used :
-- to handle and transfer UNS tokens,
 - to handle and transfer UNIK tokens,
+- to handle and transfer UNIKNAME tokens,
 - to trigger transactions over the network and requiring tokens,
 - to consume network services